jmckeeota/terraform_3_tier_ecs_example/README.md

 This project represents an ECS twist on the traditional three-tier web service.
 I created it mostly to become better aquainted with ECS and Terraform.

 Tasks from ECS autoscaling are launched in an application subnet running instances of [phpmyadmin](https://hub.docker.com/_/phpmyadmin) which are connected to an RDS instance in a separate subnet.
-These tasks are accessible through an internet-facing load balancer.
+These tasks are accessible through an internet-facing load balancer on port 80.

 Architecture demonstrates:
 - A configurable root main.tf file